Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

-Early Modern Witchcraft
+Causes of Early Modern Witchcraft

-Many social and religious factors that triggered such emotions.
+Many social and religious factors triggered such emotions.
 Early modern Europeans were in the process of a religious reformation.
 Rather than calming the people, the Reformation heightened awareness of evil within the culture.
 As fears arose, new beliefs emerged.
-In order to combat these fears, people sought other means to combat evil such as the benandante.
-Ironically, the very things people sought to protect themselves in this unpredictable setting where famine and poverty were commonplace was what increased the fear of witchcraft leading to the death of many.
-By combining the reformation within the church and the development of good witches with the already ingrained ideas about women and human sexuality triggered the emotions that set the stage for a witch-hunt.
+To combat these fears, people sought other means to fight evil, such as the benandante.
+Ironically, the very things people tried to protect themselves in this unpredictable setting where famine and poverty were commonplace was what increased the fear of witchcraft, leading to the death of many.
+The Reformation within the Church and the development of good witches with the already ingrained ideas about women and human sexuality set the stage for a witch-hunt by increasing emotions.

-Witches in Europe during the Reformation
+Witches in Europe During the Reformation

 …for after Satan has possessed us once and stopped our eyes, and God has withdrawn his light from us, so that we are destitute of his holy spirit and devoid of all reason, then there follow infinite abuses without end or measure.
 And many sorceries come from this condition.